Infineon/mtb-example-wifi-https-client/README.md

     Successfully sent GET request to http server
     The http status code is :: 0
     ```
-11. If the selected method is `HTTPS_POST_METHOD` then verify that the HTTPS server responds with the following HTML output.
+11. If the selected method is `HTTPS_POST_METHOD`, then verify that the HTTPS server responds with the following HTML output.
 The response contains the LED status (ON or OFF) of the last GET request:
     ```
     HTTP POST Request..